dansonmaina/dansonPortfolio/content/posts/markdown-syntax.md

 +++

 This article gives a indepth understanding of models.
 General to all programming languages.
-Exapmles used her will be on JAVA.
+Examples used her will be on JAVA.
 <!--more-->